pm7y/AzureEventGridSimulator/README.md

 ### Topic Settings

 - `name`: The name of the topic.
 It can only contain letters, numbers, and dashes.
-- `port`: The port to use for this address.
+- `port`: The port to use for the topic endpoint.
 The topic will listen on `https://0.0.0.0:{port}/`.
 - `key`: The key that will be used to validate the `aeg-sas-key` or `aeg-sas-token` header in each request.
 If this is not supplied then no key validation will take place.
 - `subscribers`: The subscriptions for this topic.

 ### Subscriber Settings

 - `name`: The name of the subscriber.
 It can only contain letters, numbers, and dashes.
 - `endpoint`: The subscription endpoint url.
-Events recieved by topic will be sent to this address.
+Events received by topic will be sent to this address.
 - `disableValidation`:
   - `false` (the default) subscription validation will be attempted each time the simulator starts.
   - `true` to disable subscription validation.